cloudant-labs/graphdb-slate/source/includes/api/_search.md

 ```

 The `index` function requires the name of the data field to index as the second parameter.
+However,
-However, if that data field does not exist for the document, an error occurs.
+if that data field does not exist for the document,
+an error occurs.
-The solution is to use a 'guard clause' that checks if the field exists,
+The solution is to use an appropriate 'guard clause' that checks if the field exists,
 and contains the expected type of data,
 _before_ attempting to create the corresponding index.